dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 The next code sets up a D-Wave system as the sampler.

 .. note:: In the code below, replace sampler parameters in the third line.
 If
-      you configured a default solver, as described in :ref:`dwavesys`, you should be able to set the sampler without parameters as :code:`sampler = DWaveSampler()`.
+      you configured a default solver, as described in :ref:`sapi_access`, you should be able to set the sampler without parameters as :code:`sampler = DWaveSampler()`.
       You can see this information by running :code:`dwave config inspect` in your terminal.